raphaelobinna/reach-dao/README.md

 # MY DAO

-- Zubar DAO, is a DAO built with React and React.
+- Zubar DAO, is a DAO built with Reach and React.
 - Currently it is deployed on the algorand-testnet.